azyablov/dot/README.md

 ```

 To reuse connection toward DNS server and be able to multiplex queries from the several clients, DNSMsgLength and MessageID are used.
-If we design function handling messages toward TLS server as a separate one go routine, we can use channels to send/receive DNSMessage structs to/from client handlers.
-So finally MessageID can be used to match received message and respond to particular client handler routine, BUT MessageID is unique for the particular client that would cause a collision, so messages could be send back to client which didn't request it and not delivered to the correct one.
+If the function handling messages toward TLS server is designed as a separate go routine, we can use channels to send/receive DNSMessage structs to/from client handlers.
+So finally MessageID can be used to match received message and respond to particular client handler routine, BUT MessageID is unique for the particular client that would cause a collision between clients, as such messages could be send back to client which didn't request them and not delivered to the correct one.
-If server part would be multiplexing connections in order to reuse TLS session by mutiple clients, each upsteam DNS request should use MessageID and map respectively to downstream client MessageID and client subroutine/IP@.
+If TLS server connection part would be multiplexing client DNS requests in order to reuse TLS session by mutiple clients, each upsteam DNS request should use MessageID and map respectively to downstream client MessageID and client subroutine/IP@.
 Alternatively part of code to manage upstream TLS connection could be implemented as separate micro-service and all requests send/receiveed via gRPC from/to clients.
-The future evolution of the code could be managed potentially in two different ways described above.
+The future evolution of the code could be managed potentially in these two ways described above.

-In the provided prototype attributes are extracted to demonstrate the way to manage the subject.
+In the provided prototype attributes are extracted to demonstrate the way to manage the multiplexing.

 Client connection handling:
 - Non-blocking other services (implemented by protoype).